Fahad2550/Optimizing-Global-Logistics-for-Airplane-Spare-Parts/README.md

 We analyzed the impact of different service level commitments on costs by adjusting the maximum allowable flight time (and corresponding transportation costs).
 The scenarios considered were 6-hour, 9-hour, 12-hour, and 15-hour flight times, with transportation costs adjusted accordingly.
 We explored how these changes affect the number of required depots and the overall cost, providing insights into the trade-offs between service speed and cost.

-## Presentation

-The final part of the project involved preparing a presentation for the operations management team at the airplane manufacturer.
-The presentation focused on the analysis and recommendations derived from the optimization and sensitivity analysis, highlighting the financial implications of different service level commitments and providing clear, actionable insights.

 ## Technologies Used

 - **Python (gurobipy)**: For modeling and solving the mixed integer programming problem.